Country Guides

 Open Cash vs Card by Country

-See how the same advice changes once it meets on-the-ground payment behavior in Mexico.
+See how the same advice changes once it meets on-the-ground payment behavior in Mexico — ATM rules, cash buffer, and the local DCC trap.

 How to pay in Mexico